 HGTV "Building Character" and "ReZONED"

-Click logo below to see HGTV's page on the "Building Character" program they did on us: "Coal Miner's Clubhouse - A West Virginia meeting house becomes an elegant home".
+HGTV's program on the Elkhorn Inn's "Building Character" show was called "Coal Miner's Clubhouse - A West Virginia meeting house becomes an elegant home".
+Their follow-up program on us was on "ReZoned".

 In October 2004, HGTV filmed the Elkhorn Inn & Theatre for "Building Character", HGTV's program devoted to people who have transformed commercial buildings into unique homes.
 Each program tells of the history, motivation and challenges behind the conversion, and provides a tour of these one-of-a-kind dwellings.
 In Feb 2006, HGTV again filmed the Elkhorn Inn & Theatre, for Episode 403 of "ReZONED".
 New additions to the Elkhorn Inn since the first filming included our Gift Shop/Museum room, and our newly restored Theatre.